 These are absolutely delicious.
 Sticky, sweet, savory, and tangy.
 An all-star vegetable side, let me tell you.
 And talk about easy!
 Literally whisk together a few ingredients for the glaze, toss that with the carrots, roast, and enjoy.
 Rainbow carrots are obviously ideal because they are such show offs, but regular carrots will certainly suffice.
 Now just to give you a little backstory, it was only a few months ago that one of my friends recommended that I try cooking with the miso-maple combo.
 And it turns out- they are natural bffs.
 Once I started playing with the pair, I quickly realized that spicy whole grain mustard would be a lovely addition to the party.
 Upon further investigation, I came to notice that there were plenty of similar recipes out there using this combination, so I'm certainly not the first.
 But I sure do make them look pretty, don't I?
-Enjoy!
+Have fun!

 Miso Maple Mustard Glazed Carrots

-Makes 2-4 servings, gluten-free and nut-free
+Makes 2-4 servings, gluten-free and nut-free, take about 45 minutes

-1 pound carrots, sliced*
+1 pound carrots, sliced in half lengthwise

 2 cloves garlic, minced